Mirza Abd ol-Razzaq Faghfuri: Biography and career

 His works adorned more than eighty historical buildings in Shiraz, including mosques, caravanserais, private homes, and public institutions.
 However, only fifteen sites contain signed inscriptions, definitively linking them to his workshop.
 Among these are the Atrvash House, Dokhanchi House, and Namazi Clinic, which serve as the most direct surviving examples of his work.
 His contributions were instrumental in popularizing haft-rang tile painting in Shiraz, an art form that had originated in the Timurid and Safavid periods but saw its peak during the Qajar era.

-Faghfuri died in Shiraz in 1950 at the age of 63, reportedly due to prolonged exposure to the toxic kiln gases used in the tile-making process.
+Faghfuri died in Shiraz in 1950 at the age of 63, reportedly due to prolonged exposure to toxic kiln gases used in the tile-making process.
 His grave is located in the Shah Da'i-Allah cemetery in Shiraz, near the workshop of his son, Karim.